 When the circuit riders came to town they used whatever building was available for their church services.
 They might even use a saloon.
 One of these traveling ministers convinced his congregation that they needed a building which was solely used for worship.
 In 1877, the Bannack Methodist Church was built and is the only church ever built in Bannack.

-The building on the right with the tiny window is the first jail built in the Montana Territory.
-It was built in 1863.
+See the first jail in the Montana Territory built in 1863.
 Prisoners were chained to the metal rings in the floor.
 If the prisoners looked through its front window, they saw the gallows in the valley, a reminder of their potential fate.

 Masonic Lodge and School House

-Schooling in Bannack’s early days was paid for by the children’s families much like private school today.
+Schooling in Bannack’s early days was paid for by the children’s families much like today’s private schools.
 The first classes were held in a home but as the town grew, a basic log building was made available to serve as a school.
 The number of children continued to grow and, by 1874, the need for a public school became apparent.

 Bannack’s Masonic Lodge came to the rescue.
 They constructed a building which provided the lodge a proper meeting space on the second floor and a K-8th grade public school on the main floor.
 This school operated here for 70 years closing in the 1940’s.

 The first miners who arrived after the discovery of gold were men traveling without their families.
 They slept in bedrolls under the stars, or in small tents, or even in wagons close to their claims.
-They spent all their time on their mining efforts.
-This worked fine in the summer and the early fall.
-The harsh winter was coming and to withstand it more suitable housing needed to be found.
+They spent all their time on their mining efforts which worked well in the summer and the early fall.
+To survive the harsh winter more suitable housing was needed.
 The dense row of small one-room cabins on the north of the main street was the solution.
 Each had a corner fireplace, a couple bunks, several shelves and a table with stools.

-High on the hill is the fenced cemetery which was used between 1862 and 1880.
+The fenced cemetery, used between 1862 and 1880, is high on the hill.
 Everyone was buried in this cemetery, regardless of vocation or wealth.
-Now, most of the grave markers are gone.
-The more sturdy markers are still readable.
-You’ll note that death claimed both the young and the old.
+Today most of the grave markers are gone.
+The more sturdy markers are still readable showing that death claimed both the young and the old.

 This is a quiet place to look out over the valley and imagine what it looked like when gold fever struck here in 1862.